How Much Does a Custom Home Cost in Grand Rapids, MI

 The cost to build a house in Michigan, regardless of style, depends on a range of factors, including square footage, composition, and complexity.
 Your investment may also be influenced by the topography and condition of your property and the amount of site work required to successfully build your custom home.
 Additionally, the type of materials and level of finishes you select during the design phase will significantly influence your new home cost.
 If you include lots of high-end selections—such as handmade or imported tiles, custom cabinetry, designer lighting, and automated home features—your project price will be more than if you stick to basic or midrange selections.
 In that sense, you have some control over both the quality and cost of the structure.

-The square footage of your project is calculated from the exterior of the walls and encompasses every level of the home under the roof, whether finished or unfinished.
+For pricing purposes, the square footage of your project is calculated from the exterior of the walls and encompasses every level of the home under the roof, whether finished or unfinished.

 Building a Custom ICF Home in Michigan

 The best time to build a custom home is when your family and finances are ready.
 Creating a new custom ICF home in West Michigan is a major investment; but one that pays dividends over the years by providing the comfort, stability, and quality of life you desire for your family.
 Still, you want to be confident you are making the most of your investment.
 Finding an ICF contractor can be tricky; we don't work in every market.
 R Value proudly serves West Michigan as the area's premier ICF contractor.
 We prioritize quality over speed, adding incredible efficiency to ensure your new custom home in Michigan is built within your budget and according to your vision.
 Give us a call today to schedule your initial consultation - 616-299-3654!